s-kuhn/Evaluation-of-WiFi-Infrastructure/README.md

 ![image](https://user-images.githubusercontent.com/62448107/158081669-f44a3717-7951-4e70-bb3f-292a66c0cdc7.png)

-Click on Dashboard and select Evaluation-of-WIFI-Infrastructure.
+Click on Dashboard and select Evaluation-of-WiFi-Infrastructure.
 ![image](https://user-images.githubusercontent.com/62448107/158081757-a724481e-80a3-437e-91f4-c128e89ae304.png)

 Download these large files for the playbooks to work or repace them with your own (see [Using other files](#using-other-files)):